Safflower: Production

-In 2020, global production of safflower seeds was 653,030 tonnes, led by Kazakhstan with 35% of the world total (table).
-Other significant producers were Russia and Mexico, with 28% of world production combined.
+In 2023, world production of safflower seeds was 723,875 tonnes, led by Kazakhstan with 33% of the total, and Russia and India as secondary producers (table).

 Uses

-Traditionally, the crop was grown for its seeds, and used for coloring and flavoring foods, in medicines, and making red (carthamin) and yellow dyes, especially before cheaper aniline dyes became available.
+Traditionally, the crop was grown for its seeds.
+It was also used for coloring and flavoring foods, in medicines, and making red (carthamin) and yellow dyes, especially before cheaper aniline dyes became available.

 Safflower oil

-For the last fifty years or so, the plant has been cultivated mainly for the vegetable oil extracted from its seeds.
+For the last 50 years or so, the plant has been cultivated mainly for the vegetable oil extracted from its seeds.
 Safflower seed oil is flavorless and colorless.
 It is used mainly in cosmetics and as a cooking oil, in salad dressing, and for the production of margarine.
 INCI nomenclature is Carthamus tinctorius.

 There are two types of safflower that produce different kinds of oil: one high in monounsaturated fatty acid (oleic acid) and the other high in polyunsaturated fatty acid (linoleic acid).
 Currently the predominant edible oil market is for the former, which is lower in saturated fats than olive oil.
 The latter is used in painting in the place of linseed oil, particularly with white paints, as it does not have the yellow tint which linseed oil possesses.

 In one review of small clinical trials, safflower oil consumption reduced blood low-density lipoprotein levels – a risk factor for cardiovascular diseases – more than those seen from butter or lard consumption.